Detect Profiling Phase

-The ideas proposed into this page can seems to be uncommon, aggressive or a little bit crazy in corporate environment (like a web banking) but the initial page author is personally convinced that if we can detect a profiling phase and send sign, to the originator, indicating clearly to him that “we know what is currently doing” we must be able to stop attack before that it can cause damage.
+The ideas proposed into this page can seems to be uncommon, aggressive or a little bit crazy in corporate environment (like a web banking) but the initial page author is personally convinced that if we can detect a profiling phase and send sign, to the originator, indicating clearly to them that “we know what is currently doing” we must be able to stop attack before that it can cause damage.

 Into the context of the web application, defensive security is applied in order to avoid attacks to be successful.
 This page proposes some ideas in order to be more “proactive” by trying to detect attacks preparation and take measures against the attacker before that any attack be launched.

 This page is provided with Java projects in which examples of implementation described into this page are showed: